-Today, since Macs run on Intel CPUs just like PCs and can even run Windows directly, running Windows side by side with OS X is very practical using products like VMware.
+For a number of years, Macs ran on Intel CPUs just like PCs.
+Those generations of Macs can even run Windows directly, running Windows side by side with OS X is very practical using products like VMware.
 There’s a bit of emulation involved in virtualization, particularly in regards to the network adapter.
 But there’s no translation involved when it comes to the CPU, so it’s much faster than Virtual PC was in the 90s.

 This is why Mac fans sometimes say their Mac runs Windows better than a real PC.
 Depending on the PC they’re comparing it to, they’re probably right.
 But it’s not really fair to compare a $2,500 Mac to a $500 PC.
 A $2,500 PC runs Windows better than a $500 PC too.

 Sometimes PCs even emulate older PCs.
 This is sometimes necessary these days because 64-bit Windows removed support for running older 16-bit applications.
 But you can still use something like DOSbox to run older 16-bit DOS applications.
 It can even run Windows 3.1 along with 16-bit Windows applications if you install Win3.1.